mbj/mutant/README.md

 Alive:     57        # Amount of alive mutations.
 ```

 Nodes still missing a dedicated mutator are handled via the
 [Generic](https://github.com/mbj/mutant/blob/master/lib/mutant/mutator/node/generic.rb) mutator.
-This mutator does not perform node specific mutations and visits children.
-Your contribution is apprechiated!
+The goal is to remove this mutator and have dedicated mutator for every type of node and removing
+the Generic handler altogether.

 Examples
 --------